Jens Quistgaard: Significant designs and later life

 The end of the 1950s and the first half of the 1960s were Quistgaard's most productive years for Dansk Designs.
 In 1958 he designed the cutlery set Toke in steel and bamboo as well as the dinner set Flamestone in stoneware; the cutlery set Tjorn in sterling silver from 1959, the Festivaal line from 1960 of lacquered bowls and trays in many colors, together with a series of industrial designs in exotic wood sorts, Rare Woods from 1961.
 The series together with the other woodware was produced by Nissens Woodworking Factory in Denmark, which Quistgaard also designed special works for in the 1960s, amongst others the unusual Stick chair from 1966.

-At the end of the 1950s Jens Quistgaard began designing and overseeing the construction of a large villa in Armonk, north of New York, for his American business partner Ted Nierenberg.
+At the end of the 1950s Quistgaard began designing and overseeing the construction of a large villa in Armonk, north of New York, for his American business partner Ted Nierenberg.
 Quistgaard designed everything, from the large roof constructions and window sections to the doorhandles, bathtub and spiral staircase.
 The villa was completed in 1961 as a demonstration of Quistgaard's ideal about architectural wholeness.